optimizely/react-sdk/docs/nextjs-integration.md

 # Next.js Integration Guide

-This guide covers how to use the Optimizely React SDK with Next.js for server-side rendering (SSR) and React Server Components.
+This guide covers how to use the Optimizely React SDK with Next.js for server-side rendering (SSR), static site generation (SSG), and React Server Components.

 ## Prerequisites